gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 **Environment Variable**: `TERRAGRUNT_NON_INTERACTIVE` (set to `true`)<br/>
 _(Prior to Terragrunt v0.48.6, this environment variable was called `TF_INPUT` (set to `false`), and is still available for backwards compatibility.
 NOTE: [TF_INPUT](https://developer.hashicorp.com/terraform/cli/config/environment-variables#tf_input) is native to Terraform!)_

 When passed in, don't show interactive user prompts.
-This will default the answer for all prompts to `yes` except for the listed cases below.
+This will default the answer for all Terragrunt (not OpenTofu/Terraform) prompts to `yes` except for the listed cases below.
 This is useful if you need to run Terragrunt in an automated setting (e.g. from a script).
 May also be specified with the [TF_INPUT](https://www.terraform.io/docs/configuration/environment-variables.html#tf_input) environment variable.